ibm-cloud-docs/openwhisk/openwhisk_reference.md

 - Werkzeug==0.12.2
 - zope.interface==4.4.3

-## Swift Actions
+## Swift actions
 {: #swift-actions}

 ### Swift 3
-Swift 3 Actions are executed with Swift 3.1.1 `--kind swift:3.1.1`.
+Swift 3 actions are executed with Swift 3.1.1 `--kind swift:3.1.1`.
 Always specify kind `swift:3.1.1` as previous versions of Swift are unsupported.

-You must migrate all Swift Actions to use kind `swift:3.1.1`.
-As a best practice, always provide the specific kind when you create or update Actions.
+You must migrate all Swift actions to use kind `swift:3.1.1`.
+As a best practice, always provide the specific kind when you create or update actions.
 {: tip}

-Swift 3.1.1 Actions can use the following packages when using a single Swift source file:
+Swift 3.1.1 actions can use the following packages when using a single Swift source file:
 - KituraNet version 1.7.6, https://github.com/IBM-Swift/Kitura-net
 - SwiftyJSON version 15.0.1, https://github.com/IBM-Swift/SwiftyJSON
 - Watson Developer Cloud SDK version 0.16.0, https://github.com/watson-developer-cloud/swift-sdk